-So, please stop pretending that spreading an idea like OSA, to an audience with options– with ‘outs’– is the same as executives employing coaches to push Agile practices on employees without their consent.
+So, please stop pretending that spreading an idea like OSA, to an audience with options— with ‘outs‘– is the same as executives pushing Agile practices on employees without their consent.

 This not at all an apples-to-apples compare.
-Not by a long shot.
+Not even close!